• Proposed

 Habitat and Ecology

-This species form ectomycorrhizae with southern montane neotropical oaks, including Quercus corrugata (Eyssartier et al 2003).
+This species forms ectomycorrhizae with southern montane neotropical oaks, including Quercus corrugata (Eyssartier et al. 2003).

 Threats